Company registration in Slovenia

 Strategically bordering Italy and Croatia, Slovenia is the link between the Adriatic Sea and mainland EU.

-With its favorable climate, both geographical and business, investing in Slovenia is both attractive and easy.
 Moreover, the land has abundant availability of skilled labor, quality infrastructure to handle cargo traffic, and a competitive ICT industry that’s ripe to attract foreign investment.

 Forms Of Companies In Slovenia